 ❑ | Obtain Entry Summary Movement Reference Number and Simplified Frontier Declaration EORI and/or Simplified Frontier Declaration Movement Reference Number

-Note: For guidance on Reference Numbers and the Goods Movement Reference under the Full Frontier Declaration, please consult Creating a Goods Movement Reference and the ‘Full Frontier Declaration’ section of the Data Guide on NICTA |
+Note: Further guidance on Reference Numbers and the GMR under the Full Frontier Declaration can be found in the Creating a Goods Movement Reference guide and the ‘Full Frontier Declaration’ section of the Data Guide on NICTA |

 |